Diastasis Recti – 5 things to consider alongside (or before) exercise.

 4. No image for this one – POOING!
 Avoiding constipation is hugely important.
 Let’s remember that good bowel health ensures that an essential ‘toxic pathway’ is working well!
 Backing up our system creates an increase in abdominal pressure which is exactly what we are trying to avoid as we work towards a functional abdominal wall.
 And let’s not get into ‘pushing’….
 I think we ALL know that that is unhelpful (don’t we?)

 5. SOFT TISSUE WORK.
 Again, let’s remember that issues at the midline of the abdominal wall are not isolated or exclusively down to a ‘weak core’.
 All of my diastasis clients benefit from soft tissue work.
+Even in lockdown I can teach a client some home workable strategies that will help her.
 Every woman is different but some recent ‘hot spots’ that have been trouble shooted (trouble shot?) include the hip flexors, areas around the ribs, the obliques, C-section and Appendectomy scars and actually very recently, some super tight adductors (inner thighs).
 It is very, very common that releasing these troublesome areas allows better integration of the muscles of the core.
 I do believe that this work can be a catalyst to quicker change in the body.

 This is still just the tip of the iceberg but I do hope that this post gives an idea of why answering the question ‘What exercise shall I do for my tummy gap’ is never quick or indeed a definitive one….. there’s a reason behind the ‘holistic’ in Holistic Core Restore@.
 Check out how to work 1:1 with me here.